CMU-17313Q/nodebb-f25-codex/UserGuide.md

 **AI Assistance Disclosure**

 This feature was developed with  assistance from ChatGPT (OpenAI).
-It was used for debugging, generating automated tests, and implementing the pop up feature.
+It was used for debugging, generating automated tests, and implementing the anonymous plugin feature.
 All code and explanations were implimented, reviewed, modified, and verified by me (Raghd Al-Khalifa & Lujain Al-Mulaifi).